 In Marbles, the researchers ran multiple tests to assess the security features of their authentication system.
-When testing it, they found previous software vulnerabilities were closed when enabling First Packet.
+When testing it, they found previous software vulnerabilities were closed when enabling First Packet Authentication™.

 Similarly, when the research team tested the system against an attack on service, they found it was able to maintain the login security, unlike a standard blockchain network.
 The system let authorized users login, and redirected unauthorized users attempting to force a login password to a message stating the blockchain site cannot be reached.

-As a next step, the researchers will test their blockchain system in more use cases while also creating their own chain code implementations of blockchain to improve applications against additional security vulnerabilities.
+Going forward, the researchers want to test their blockchain system in more use cases.
+They plan to start with use cases around eliminating fraud from philanthropic contributions and the Internet of Things for health care.
+The team is also creating its own chain code implementations of blockchain to improve applications against additional security vulnerabilities.

 Large companies like Amazon and Walmart are investing millions in blockchain technology.1 By using the researchers’ identity network security system, these companies can trust their data with a blockchain that is properly protected against hackers.
 Once implemented, the system will help businesses expedite and secure transactions, saving them time and money.